 Spotify, meanwhile, was conceived by two Swedish businessmen who simply wanted a way to listen to all their favorite music in the same place.
 The service debuted in 2008 and has since gone gangbusters, growing into one of the most successful on-demand music platforms in the world, with more than 140 million active daily users and more than 70 million paying monthly subscribers.
-While Apple Music is the only on-demand service that comes close to matching Spotify’s might, Pandora’s relatively new on-demand service offers even more reasons to give it a shot.
+While Apple Music is the only on-demand service that comes close to matching Spotify’s might, Pandora’s on-demand service offers even more reasons to give it a shot.

 If you’re a music lover, both services are certainly worth using, but if you’re considering upgrading to paid tiers like Spotify Unlimited or Pandora Premium, you will want to know what you’re getting for your hard-earned cash.
 We pit Spotify and Pandora against each other to help you decide which is right for you.

 For years, Spotify enjoyed a massive lead in this category, touting tens of millions of songs in an ever-growing library.
 For most of its existence, Pandora’s catalog included roughly 1 to 2 million songs — nothing to scoff at, but hardly a number capable of competing with Spotify or Apple Music.
-Following the acquisition of Rdio, Pandora inked deals with several major record labels and eventually launched Pandora Premium, its on-demand service.
-Spotify still has more music — owed mostly to remixes and covers you won’t find on Pandora — but the libraries are very comparable, and there aren’t any notable artists who appear on one service and not the other.
+Following the acquisition of Rdio, however, Pandora inked deals with several major record labels and eventually launched Pandora Premium, its on-demand service.
+Spotify still has more music — owing mostly to remixes and covers you won’t find on Pandora — but the libraries are very comparable, and there aren’t any notable artists who appear on one service and not the other.
 Some artists have exclusive deals in place with other platforms, while others prefer to keep their work away from streaming services entirely.
 All told, Spotify holds a slim lead in sheer numbers, but there is essentially no difference between the two here.

 There is no denying music’s incredible power to connect people.
 Realizing this is a valuable tool, Pandora and Spotify afford their users the ability to connect with friends, share their favorite songs, or simply recommend artists and playlists.
-However, these streaming clients differ vastly when it comes to comparing the social components akin to each service.
+However, these streaming clients differ vastly when it comes to comparing the social components of each service.
 Pandora’s rather lackluster attempt at social features essentially offers little to satisfy social media junkies.
 Users do have the ability to share their favorite stations across Facebook and Twitter, but because on-demand playback is locked behind a paywall, it feels fairly empty.

 Spotify easily gets the nod in this category, providing users with a slew of options for sharing music and connecting with friends.
 Spotify users all have the ability to share individual songs, entire playlists, and even specific artists with any of their friends/followers on Facebook, Twitter, Telegram, Skype, or Tumblr by simply clicking the three dots on the right.
 Spotify also added barcodes to songs, which you can scan with your phone for song data.
-The service also allows users to collaborate on playlists, and even make them public for anybody to follow.
+The service also lets users collaborate on playlists, and even make them public for anybody to follow.
 Simply put, Spotify wins this one easily.

 Everybody wants to find musical diamonds in the rough, and a big part of a streaming platform’s value comes from its ability to help users find new tunes.
 Music discovery is the backbone of Pandora.
 The Music Genome Project we mentioned above is the engine that drives Pandora, offering the uncanny ability to provide listeners with songs they like based on a vast amount of variables.
 In addition to creating radio stations, the Music Genome Project helps to curate playlists (if you have Pandora Premium) by automatically adding music once you have selected a few songs.